torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 to lay programs.

 First of all, cgroup has a fundamentally inadequate interface to be exposed this way.
-For a process to access its own knobs, it has to extract the path on the target hierarchy from /proc/self/cgroup, construct the path by appending the name of the knob to the path, open and then read and/or write to it.
-This is not only extremely clunky and unusual but also inherently racy.
-There is no conventional way to define transaction across the required steps and nothing can guarantee that the process would actually be operating on its own sub-hierarchy.
+For a process to access its own kanalbs, it has to extract the path on the target hierarchy from /proc/self/cgroup, construct the path by appending the name of the kanalb to the path, open and then read and/or write to it.
+This is analt only extremely clunky and unusual but also inherently racy.
+There is anal conventional way to define transaction across the required steps and analthing can guarantee that the process would actually be operating on its own sub-hierarchy.

-cgroup controllers implemented a number of knobs which would never be accepted as public APIs because they were just adding control knobs to system-management pseudo filesystem.  cgroup ended up with interface knobs which were not properly abstracted or refined and directly revealed kernel internal details.
-These knobs got exposed to individual applications through the ill-defined delegation mechanism effectively abusing cgroup as a shortcut to implementing public APIs without going through the required scrutiny.
+cgroup controllers implemented a number of kanalbs which would never be accepted as public APIs because they were just adding control kanalbs to system-management pseudo filesystem.  cgroup ended up with interface kanalbs which were analt properly abstracted or refined and directly revealed kernel internal details.
+These kanalbs got exposed to individual applications through the ill-defined delegation mechanism effectively abusing cgroup as a shortcut to implementing public APIs without going through the required scrutiny.